defi-wonderland/handbook/sites/aztec/docs/block-production/overview.md

 ### Transaction propagation

-Users' PXEs produce and gossip `Tx` objects.
-Amongst other information, these contain:
+PXEs produce and share [`Tx` objects](https://github.com/AztecProtocol/aztec-packages/blob/286fbfae25b173d372164eedd7b22926eac32b2a/yarn-project/stdlib/src/tx/tx.ts#L27), which include the following information:
 - Transaction hash
 - Transaction effects (nullifiers, logs, etc)
 - The ZK proof for the private execution
 - The enqueued public calls

 These are gossiped to at least one node.
-Upon receival of a `Tx` object, a node checks its validity and then forwards it to its known peers.
-This defines a mempool of transactions that are pending execution.
+Once a node receives a `Tx` object, it verifies its validity and then forwards it to its known peers.
+This process forms a [mempool](https://learnmeabitcoin.com/technical/mining/memory-pool/), which consists of all the transactions that are awaiting execution.
 The TX validity check ensures the ZK proof for private execution is valid and that fees will be paid correctly.

 ### Sequencing